kaleidoscopicat/sol-lang/README.md

 # sol-lang
-lightweight interpreted language that has simple lexing for quick calculations and performance written in c++. pretty cool if you ask me.
+Lightweight interpeted language that has simple syntax, written in C++ in a few weeks as a short-term project.
+Primarily used for quick calculations and fun.

+# Syntax